 Reality: The Floor is The Most Important Part of a Shelter

-The ground gets cold at night, which causes exhaustion and illness.
+The ground gets cold at night.
 A roof is a good bonus, but it doesn’t give support.
-The basic foundation of every shelter is the floor, and if a roof is built with no foundation it won’t be as sturdy as possible.
+The foundation of every shelter is the floor, and if a roof is built with no foundation it won’t be as sturdy as possible.

 This myth comes from the fact that alcohol expands blood vessels and can clearly numb the body.
 In fact, a body consuming adult beverages will, in fact, feel warmer.
 However, the sensation won’t match reality.